huckiyang/EyeNet/README.md

 EyeNet contains clinical retinal images and disease's labels for medical informatics and machine learning research

-Only for educational and academic purpose.
+Only viewing for educational and academic purpose.

 Accepted on ICML-WCB 2018 @Jesper Tegner Group